 About Vancouver Airport Authority

 Vancouver Airport Authority is a community-based, not-for-profit organisation that manages Vancouver International Airport (YVR).
 Canada’s second busiest airport, YVR served 22.3 million passengers in 2016.
 Fifty-five airlines serve YVR, connecting people and businesses to more than 125 non-stop destinations worldwide.
 In 2016, YVR received CAPA Centre for Aviation’s prestigious Airport of the Year Award and was voted Best Airport in North America for the eighth consecutive year in the Skytrax World Airport Awards in 2017.
 Vancouver Airport Authority is a dedicated community partner and in 2016 donated more than CA$1,000,000 to local organisations.
 We are committed to creating an airport that British Columbia can be proud of: a premier global gateway, local economic generator and community contributor.
 For more information, please visit www.yvr.ca.

 About Musco Lighting

-Since 1976, Musco Lighting has specialised in the design and manufacture of sports, transportation and infrastructure lighting solutions around the world.
+Since 1976, Musco Lighting has specialized in the design and manufacture of sports and large area lighting solutions around the world.
 Musco has pioneered systems using metal halide and LED technologies that have made dramatic improvements in energy efficiency and provided affordable ways to control spill light and glare.
-Permanent and temporary lighting solutions range from neighbourhood pitches to Olympic Games.
+Permanent and temporary lighting solutions range from neighborhood pitches to Olympic Games.
 Musco has a global team of experts that partner with customers to plan, complete, and maintain a cost-effective, trouble-free lighting solution for their facility.